jonasrauber/lockfile/README.rst

 ----------------

-**lockfile** provides a minimalistic and modern implementation of a simple file-based lock mechanism.
+**lockfile** provides a minimalistic and modern implementation of a simple file-based lock mechanism for Python.

 - **Minimalistic**: lockfile does one thing, and one thing only
 - **Modern**: lockfile supports ``pathlib.Path`` objects